 When my son Zak was born in August, 2002, I fell deeply in love with him, a sweet, defenseless baby who was completely dependent on me for his survival.
 After holding him for just a minute after his birth, his left lung collapsed, and he was rushed into the neonatal intensive care unit (NICU) where he was placed in an oxygen tent.
 Even though I just had a C-section and could barely get out of bed, I propelled myself to the NICU.
 I limped along the long halls of the hospital, leaning heavily on the railings along the wall to support myself.
 Nothing was going to keep me separated from my baby!

 In the NICU, I held Zak and nursed him for the first time.
 Within 24 hours, his lung was repaired, and within 48 hours, we were free to go home.
 At the time, I took for granted the level of medical care that my son and I received.
-I soon learned that, although it is a universal right, many mothers and newborns do not have access to health care, especially in developing countries.
+Although it is a universal right, many mothers and newborns do not have access to health care, especially in developing countries.

 The first two years of Zak’s life came with the same worries and sleepless nights that many parents experience.
 But the joy we felt with Zak in our lives was immeasurable.
 The fierceness of my love and attention to his well being opened up my heart to the fragility of life and the needs of children all over the world.